 “She’s one of the most beautiful girls I’ve ever seen.
 Her figure is the most perfect of any girl in Sweden, or maybe in the whole world, and she is a very fine and very lovely person.”

-On the east coast, there were fractured snippets mentioning that Hjördis was not unknown in New York, and had recently been based at the Stanhope Hotel while looking for work in the fashion industry.
+On the east coast, fractured snippets were stapled together, mentioning that Hjördis was not unknown in New York, having recently been based at the Stanhope Hotel while looking for work in the fashion industry.
 Igor Cassini could have shed more light than most, but with his next marriage only a few days away, and having written a contradictory report two weeks earlier, he kept out of it.

 The marriage was greeted with some cynicism in Sweden, where the motives of Igor Cassini’s last two fashion model conquests – Inga Lindgren and Hjördis – were questioned: “Who is the most beautiful, and who can marry more millionaires before silver hair forces a quiet home life?”